 Arizona’s wrongful death statutes originally followed this trend.
 They were amended in the 1950s to allow the personal representative of the surviving children or parents to bring the suit along with the personal representative of the estate (if no surviving beneficiaries existed).
 This is more or less the form that the law takes even today.
 In 2000, the law was amended once more to allow beneficiaries to bring the suit themselves rather than a personal representative.

-The passing of a loved one in an accident is often a sudden, unexpected tragedy.
+The passing of a loved one in a fatal car accident is often a sudden, unexpected tragedy.
 While no amount of monetary payment can truly make up for the loss of a parent, spouse, or child, the state of Arizona, like other states, permits bereaved family members to recover for the death of a loved one.
 These “wrongful death” statutes entitle the loved ones of those taken from us, due to neglect or lack of care or deliberate actions of another, to some financial recompense for their loss.

 Arizona Revised Statute 12-611 creates a cause of action for wrongful death.
 The statute imposes liability on negligent actors including, under some conditions, the corporations said actors work for.
 The key language of the statute is that if the wrongful act, neglect, or default is the reason of the death, a suit for wrongful death can be the reason if that act allows the victim to recover.
 For example, a man who is in a car accident and has injuries may be entitled to sue the person responsible for the accident.
 If instead, the man died as a result of the accident, a wrongful death lawsuit will file against that same individuals or entities by the man’s spouse, parents, or children.

 The statute also permits the commencement of a wrongful death suit even if the death was a criminal act of murder or manslaughter.
 What this means is that if the driver is having alcohol, and had multiple DUIs and still chose to drive, he or she will be charged with murder or manslaughter for the fatal car accident.